German commandos upset at release of Afghan suspect

 The commandos, along with Afghan forces, detained Mohammed Naim in March on suspicion of taking part in an ambush on German troops a year earlier that had left three soldiers dead and several others severely wounded after an hours-long firefight.

-Naim was handed over to authorities in Kabul, where the KSK said he admitted to having been in a battle near the German base in Kunduz.
+Naim was handed over to authorities in Kabul, where the KSK said he admitted to having been in a battle near the German base in Kundus.

 "He is said to have been released by investigating prosecutors in early June for lack of direct proof of his participation in the act," the KSK said.
 The commando unit operates in secret and rarely comments to the public.